 Your postcode: we collect your postcode so that we can direct your feedback to the health/care organisations which are responsible for making sure there is safe and good quality care in your area.
 For example, in England this would include clinical commissioning groups, and in Scotland it would include health and social care partnerships.

 Your age group: we collect your age group (adult, young person, child) to help us understand who is using our service.

 Your IP address: we collect your computer’s IP address to help us prevent or detect possible abuse of our web site.

 After you share your story, you can also give us extra information about yourself if you want to.
 You don’t have to give us this information.

 - Whether you are limited by a health condition

-This information helps us to understand more about the different kinds of people who use Care Opinion.
+This information helps us to understand more about how different groups of people use Care Opinion.
 The questions we ask are the same questions used by NHS England in the “NHS friends and family test”.

 As you use Care Opinion, if you are logged in we collect other information about how you use the site:

 Stories you have looked at: we collect this to provide you with your recent reading history.